 Remote clean ups are some of the greatest adventures of our work, as well as the most harrowing, as we travel to pristine areas and encounter an astonishing amount of marine debris.
 The farther away you travel from human communities, the more debris you will discover.
 It is these areas that need great attention in restoration, and give us the most clarity on the immense scope of the plastic pollution crisis.
+This upcoming summer, we are excited to be launching our 2019 Remote Cleanup Series, which will focus on the Broken Group Islands in Barkley Sound!

 In 2018, we conducted: